congyewang/Master_Dissertation/README.md

 ---

-This is my master's thesis at Lancaster University.
+This is my master's dissertation at Lancaster University.

 # 2 Notation